RobBlumberg/sbdataextraction/README.md

 ### Package description

 This is a package to get statsbomb public data into python.
 Statsbomb themselves have their own pacakge called [statsbombpy](https://github.com/statsbomb/statsbombpy), which provides similar functionality.
-I made this package mostly for my own personal use, since I found I was often repeating the same data extraction steps across several projects.
+I made this package mostly for my own personal use, since I found I was often repeating the same data extraction steps across several projects (I also wrote a lot of these functions before the release of statsbombpy).
 I will continue to add functionality to this package as I work on new projects.

 ### Dependencies